destel/rill/README.md

 the input stream becomes slow or sparse.

 Rill solves this with timeout-based batching: batches are emitted either when they're full or after a specified timeout, whichever comes first.
-This ensures optimal batch sizes during high load while maintaining responsiveness during quiet periods.
+This approach ensures optimal batch sizes during high load while maintaining responsiveness during quiet periods.

 Consider an application that needs to update users' _last_active_at_ timestamps in a database.
 The function responsible for this - `UpdateUserTimestamp` can be called concurrently, at unpredictable rates, and from different parts of the application.
-Sending all this updates individually may create too many concurrent queries, potentially overwhelming the database.
+Performing all these updates individually may create too many concurrent queries, potentially overwhelming the database.

- In the example below, updates are collected into batches of up to 5 items, but a batch is also emitted if 100ms passes without reaching the full size.
+In the example below, the updates are queued into `userIDsToUpdate` channel and then grouped into batches of up to 5 items, with each batch sent to the database as a single query.
-This provides an excellent balance between efficiency and latency: full batches and zero latency during high load, smaller batches and up to 100ms latency during quiet periods.
+The *Batch* functions is used with a timeout of 100ms, meaning zero latency during high load, and up to 100ms latency with smaller batches during quiet periods.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-BatchingRealTime)
 ```go